Heracleum mantegazzianum: Similar species

 Many more species exist; in Europe, over 20 species are found of the genus Heracleum alone.

-None of these reach a similar size, but many are phototoxic.

-Some other species, such as the abovementioned Heracleum sosnowskyi and Heracleum persicum, do reach similar sizes, and are equally noxious as a result.
+Few of these reach a similar size, and several are phototoxic to a lesser degree.
+Two other species, H. sosnowskyi and H. persicum, do reach similar sizes, and are equally noxious.
+These three species, alongside H. lehmannianum and H. asperum, are sometimes grouped into a single species complex.

-Historical background